mochi-bytes/mochi-bytes.github.io/milestone2.md

 ### First mockup of the shop screen (Carol):

 - Implemented the customer spawner where a new customer will spawn in every 5 seconds, unless there are already 3 customers at the counter.
-They also each have a timer that dictates how long they will stay at the counter before being upset and leaving.
-- Customer spawner
+- Each customer has a timer that dictates how long they will stay at the counter before getting upset and leaving.
-- Customer orders have boba colors
+- Every order has a randomized color of one of three boba flavors that they can order, which are the same as the three that is going down the conveyer lines.

 ### Redesign and random movement of boba (Kristyn):